Enzoss100/tmux-config/README.md

 - More Colors: Set the terminal to have 256-bit color support
 - Window Renumbering: Set base index to 1
 - Pane Renumbering: Set base index to 1
+- Tab changes color to Yellow when active